ODA Spending

 What is the current government's outlook on educational ODA?

-Gender equality plays a prominent role in Italy’s recent education programming guidelines.
-The GPE is mentioned as a key partner in the guidelines, providing support for girls’ education in fragile and conflict-affected states and addressing quality of learning, as well as teacher training.
+Gender equality plays a prominent role in Italy’s recent education programming guidelines, focusing on providing support for girls’ education in fragile and conflict-affected states and addressing quality of learning, as well as teacher training.

 Key Bodies